MFA rollout: a practical sequence that doesn't break the org

 A sequence that works

-- Phase 1 — Admin accounts only.
-Enforce strong MFA (FIDO2 hardware keys) on every admin in the org.
-Two weeks.
-No exceptions.
+- Phase 1, admin accounts only.
+Enforce phishing-resistant MFA (FIDO2 hardware keys or passkeys) on every admin.
+Two weeks, no exceptions.
+Admins are tier zero.

-- Phase 2 — High-risk roles.
-Finance, legal, exec assistants.
+- Phase 2, high-risk roles.
+Finance, legal, executives and their assistants, and anyone with access to crown-jewel data.
 Same factor mix as admins.

-- Phase 3 — Everyone, with push/authenticator app.
-General population.
-Risk-based policy that suppresses MFA on trusted devices to reduce fatigue.
+- Phase 3, everyone, with number-matching push.
+General population on an authenticator app with number matching and context, never blind approve/deny.
+Risk-based policy suppresses prompts on trusted devices to reduce fatigue.

-- Phase 4 — Phishing-resistant for everyone.
-Move the general population from push to FIDO2 over the next year.
-Hardware key issuance, platform authenticator (passkey) support.
+- Phase 4, phishing-resistant for everyone.
+Move the general population from push to FIDO2 and passkeys over the following year, with hardware-key issuance and platform-authenticator support.

 Vendor requirements